meltano/meltano/docs/src/handbook/engineering/README.md

 ### Domain Leases

-Domains are leased from AWS and their administration is managed via our Meltano AWS account.
+Domains are typically leased from AWS and their administration is managed via our Meltano AWS account. `meltanodata.com` and `singerhub.io` are leased from Namecheap.

 ### DNS and Routing Rules